OfficeDev/office-js-docs-pr.fr-fr/docs/outlook/add-in-requirements.md

    - Outlook sur le web pour Exchange 2013
    - Outlook.com

-- Le client doit être connecté à un serveur Exchange ou Office 365 via une connexion directe.
-Lors de la configuration du client, l’utilisateur doit sélectionner un compte de type **Exchange**, **Office 365** ou **Outlook.com**.
-Si le client est configuré pour se connecter avec POP3 ou IMAP, les compléments ne seront pas chargés.
+- The client must be connected to an Exchange server or Microsoft 365 using a direct connection.
+When configuring the client, the user must choose an **Exchange**, **Office 365**, or **Outlook.com** account type.
+If the client is configured to connect with POP3 or IMAP, add-ins will not load.

 ## <a name="mail-server-requirements"></a>Configuration requise pour le serveur de messagerie

-Si l’utilisateur est connecté à Office 365 ou à Outlook.com, le serveur de messagerie a déjà la configuration requise.
-En revanche, pour les utilisateurs connectés à des installations locales de Microsoft Exchange Server, les conditions suivantes s’appliquent.
+If the user is connected to Microsoft 365 or Outlook.com, mail server requirements are all taken care of already.
+However, for users connected to on-premises installations of Exchange Server, the following requirements apply.

 - Le serveur doit être un serveur Exchange 2013 ou de version ultérieure.
 - Les services web Exchange doivent être activés et exposés sur Internet.
 De nombreux compléments exigent que les services web Exchange fonctionnent correctement.